PixelML/resources/README.md

 </div>

 Hello, AI Adventurers!
 Ready to navigate the exciting world of Generative AI with us?
 Here's everything you need to ace the [Advent of MultiModal AI](https://adventaihacks.com) hackathon:

----

-Hello, AI Adventurers!
-Ready to navigate the exciting world of Generative AI with us?
-Here's everything you need to ace the [Advent of MultiModal AI](https://adventaihacks.com)) hackathon:

 # GenAI GitHub Repositories